Blockstream/satellite/doc/antenna-pointing.md

 Assuming that the receiver is configured correctly and connected, your next step is to find the satellite.
-You will adjust the antenna pointing until the receiver can lock to Blockstream Satellite's signal.
+You will adjust the antenna pointing until the receiver can lock to the Blockstream Satellite signal.
 Please note that this is likely the most time-consuming part of the setup process, especially when doing it for the first time.
 As mentioned earlier, a single degree shifted on the dish represents a change of thousands of kilometers over the geosynchronous orbit.